FOREST FAIR MALL

 The mall changed hands again, on April 3, 2007.
 The Indianapolis-based Simon Property Group and San Francisco-based Farallon Capital Management, Limited Liability Company formed a joint venture to acquire the holdings of the Mills Corporation.

-World Properties Incorporated, of Floral Park, New York, acquired the struggling shopopolis in March 2010.
-They announced a 10 million dollar renovation which was to add a sports complex, complete with an ice rink and volleyball courts.
+World Properties Incorporated, of Floral Park, New York, acquired the virtually vacant facility in March 2010.
+In January 2011, they announced a 10 million dollar renovation which was to add a sports complex, complete with an ice rink and volleyball courts.

 In addition, the mall, now promoted as a "multi-purpose driven facility," was to undergo another remarketing, with business, medical, educational and traditional retail tenants being courted.
 As a facet of this change in direction, the name of the complex was officially changed to FOREST FAIR VILLAGE in March 2012.

-Unfortunately, Burlington Coat Factory and the Danbarry Dollar Saver Cinemas pulled up stakes in 2013 and 2014.
+Unfortunately, Burlington Coat Factory and the Danbarry Dollar Saver Cinemas pulled up stakes in 2013 and 2014, respectively.
 The prospective mall revitalization was soon abandoned.
 In 2017, the Newmark Grubb Knight Frank brokerage firm placed the virtually vacant mall on the open market.

 There were four operational tenants in September 2017; Bass Pro Shops, Kohl's, Arcade Legacy and Adventurous Bouncy Houses.
 Arcade Legacy closed for good in September 2022.
-Shopping concourses were shuttered on December 2, 2022.
-Bass Pro Shops went dark on January 14, 2024, leaving only Kohl's in business, for the time being.
-Demolition of the moribund mall is scheduled to commence in June 2024.
+All shopping concourses were shuttered on December 2, 2022.
+Bass Pro Shops went dark on January 14, 2024, leaving only Kohl's in business.

 Sources: